 At Reading, we know that academic success is dependent on having the right support available along the way.
-For almost 20 years, University donors have given generously and enabled us to develop an effective support programme that bridges gaps and transforms lives.
+For many years, University donors have given generously and enabled us to develop an effective support programme that bridges gaps and transforms lives.

 Donors support every stage of the student journey.
 You can help someone take up their hard-earned place at Reading, make a difference during their course and help optimise their future employability.

 Right now, our priority is to support students who have been affected by the ongoing and long-lasting impacts of the COVID-19 pandemic and the rapidly increasing cost of living.

 Today’s students are facing financial challenges unlike any generation before them.
 Challenges they could never have prepared for, amidst rapidly changing circumstances.